Flaky Fish Tacos topped with a fresh and zesty cilantro-radish salsa elevate taco night any night of the week!

 I absolutely love fresh fish tacos.
 I also love crispy, breaded fish tacos.
 Really, I don’t discriminate.
 But during the work week, I want fresh and healthy – and most importantly, easy.

-So to keep this taco recipe easy, we just season well and sear in a skillet.
+So to keep this taco recipe quick, we just season well and sear in a skillet.
 It takes less than 10-minutes to prepare fish tacos when you make in a skillet like this.
 While the fish is doing it’s thing, you can make your cilantro-radish salsa and prep your tortillas.
 SO easy.

 This cilantro-radish salsa isn’t just good on fish tacos.
 It will work for any chicken taco or carne asada.
 It’s perfect for any protein or veggie taco, or a bowl as well.

-What kind of fish to use
+What kind of fish to use for these tacos

 For flaky, pan-seared fish tacos, I love fresh cod or halibut.
 Any white fish like mahi or snapper will also work.
 You could also use tilapia or even shrimp using the same simple spices that we call for in the recipe card below.